dentarg/auth0-blog/_posts/2017-11-28-aws-reinvent-day-1-recap.markdown

 ![AWS Credentials](https://cdn.auth0.com/blog/aws-reinvent-2017/credentials.jpg)

 One of the key takeaways from this session was that having a centralized source of truth and federating that identity throghout your infrastructure was superior to having multiple identity stores for the different applications in your infrastructure.
-[Learn more](https://auth0.com/blog/what-is-and-how-does-single-sign-on-work/) about Single Sign On and [how you can call AWS API's](https://auth0.com/docs/integrations/aws) with Auth0 tokens.
+[Learn more about Single Sign On](https://auth0.com/blog/what-is-and-how-does-single-sign-on-work/) and [how you can call AWS APIs with Auth0 tokens](https://auth0.com/docs/integrations/aws).

-## Session: Evolution of Serverless Architectures through the Lens of Community
+## Session: Evolution of Serverless Architectures Through the Lens of Community

 Serverless is taking the development world by storm.
 This was a very enlightening talk by Peter Sbarski and Sam Kroonenburg of [A Cloud Guru](https://acloud.guru/), one of the early adopters of serverless technology.
 Sam, the founder of A Cloud Guru, even showed that their production account had no active Amazon EC2 instances.
-This session focused on the growth of serverless architectures over the last three years and highlighted some of providers as well as consumers of serverless technologies.
+This session focused on the growth of serverless architectures over the last three years and highlighted some of the providers as well as consumers of serverless technologies.
 Sam also covered the growing community around serverless which included quotes from many prominent members of the community, serverless meetups around the world, and even a conference!

 ![Auth0 at AWS](https://cdn.auth0.com/blog/aws-reinvent-2017/auth0.png)

-Auth0's [Webtask](https://webtask.io) also got a shout-out, as did the Auth0's [identity](https://auth0.com) solution.
-Sam closed out his talk by sharing some emerging patterns in the serverless community, especially application modernization and microservices, which you can learn much more about [here](https://auth0.com/blog/getting-a-competitive-edge-with-a-microservices-based-architecture/).
+Auth0's [Webtask](https://webtask.io) also got a shout-out, as did [Auth0's identity solution](https://auth0.com).
+Sam closed out his talk by sharing some emerging patterns in the serverless community, especially [application modernization and microservices, which you can learn much more about here](https://auth0.com/blog/getting-a-competitive-edge-with-a-microservices-based-architecture/).

 Finally, Hernan Garcia of [CityWallet](https://www.citywallet.net/) gave a real world example of how he and his team achieved success with a serverless architecture when their more traditional methods failed and put their startup at risk.

-## Session: Compliance and Top Security Threats in the Cloud -- Are You Protected?
+## Session: Compliance and Top Security Threats in the Cloud—Are You Protected?

-We closed out the day with a very information session on top security threats that organizations face by Teri Radichel of [WatchGuard Tecnologies](https://www.watchguard.com/) and Boyan Dimitrov of [Sixt](https://www.sixt.com/).
+We closed out the day with a very informational session on top security threats that organizations face by Teri Radichel of [WatchGuard Technologies](https://www.watchguard.com/) and Boyan Dimitrov of [Sixt](https://www.sixt.com/).
 The top threats included were:

 * **Unprotected keys and credentials.**
 * **Broad permissions for engineers.**